Hattie McDaniel: Community service

 During World War II, she served as chairman of the Negro Division of the Hollywood Victory Committee, providing entertainment for soldiers stationed at military bases.
-The U.S. military was segregated, but black entertainers were not yet allowed to serve on white entertainment committees.
+The U.S. military was segregated, and black entertainers were not yet allowed to serve on white entertainment committees.
 She elicited the help of a friend, the actor Leigh Whipper, and other black entertainers for her committee.
 She made numerous personal appearances at military hospitals, threw parties, and performed at United Service Organizations (USO) shows and war bond rallies to raise funds to support the war on behalf of the Victory Committee.
 McDaniel was also a member of American Women's Voluntary Services.

 She joined actor Clarence Muse, one of the first black members of the Screen Actors Guild, in an NBC radio broadcast to raise funds for Red Cross relief programs for Americans that had been displaced by devastating floods, and she gained a reputation for generosity, lending money to friends and strangers alike.

 When her Los Angeles neighbors in the Sugar Hill area tried to have black families evicted from their homes by suing to have race restrictive covenants enforced, McDaniel took a lead role.
 She held meetings at her home, organizing around 30 black residents in order to fight the suit in court.

 Hattie McDaniel was an honorary member of Sigma Gamma Rho and its branch in Los Angeles.